This post contains affiliate links.

 When a lead-acid battery discharges to nine or ten volts, it develops the same memory a rechargeable battery has, which is hard on its positive and negative plates.
 The plates can warp when it discharges this much.
 If this happens, it can wear out the plates' insulation and shorten the battery.
 It can also drain the battery when it sits there.

-As we will discuss later, putting a motorcycle battery in a Power Wheels car can work, but it will drain the battery to a critical level that much faster.
+As I will discuss later, putting a motorcycle battery in a Power Wheels car can work, but it will drain the battery to a critical level that much faster.
 Think of a motorcycle battery as a water dam.
 When you start your motorcycle, it takes some of the “water,” or power, to get it running.
 But it doesn't take all of it.
 As you use your cycle, the alternator fills up the dam with power, and it is recharged.

 A Power Wheels car does not have an alternator, so it doesn't recharge the battery.